harsh3055/express-routing-demo/readme.md

-this is about fetching data from a json file and trying different routing techique with express
+## this repo contains code on how to fetch data from a json file using express
+## and trying different routing techique with express